Small gaps between primes: Choice of weight for small Choice of weight for small k

-whenever $(u_1,\dotsc,u_k)\in\mathcal{R}_k$, and zero otherwise.
-By standard calculus of variations arguments, we find that if $F$ maximizes the ratio $\sum_{m=1}^kJ_k^{(m)}(F)/I_k(F)$ then $F$ is an eigenfunction for $\mathcal{L}_k$, and the corresponding eigenvalue is the value of ratio at $F$.
-Unfortunately the author has not been able to solve the eigenvalue equation for $\mathcal{L}_k$ when $k>2$. \end{rmk} In order to get a suitable lower bound for $M_k$ when $k$ is small, we will consider approximations to the optimal function $F$ of the form for polynomials $P$.
-By the symmetry of $\sum_{m=1}^kJ_k^{(m)}(F)$ and $I_k(F)$, without loss of generality we can restrict our attention to polynomials which are symmetric functions of $t_1,\dotsc,t_k$.
-(If $F$ satisfies $\mathcal{L}_kF=\lambda F$ then $F_\sigma=F(\sigma(t_1),\dots,\sigma(t_k))$ also satisfies this for any permutation $\sigma$ of $t_1,\dots,t_k$.
-Thus the symmetric function which is the average of $F_\sigma$ over all such permutations would satisfy this eigenfunction equation, and so there must be an optimal function which is symmetric.)
+In this section we establish parts $(1)$ and $(2)$ of Proposition \ref{prpstn:FChoices}.
+In order to get a suitable lower bound for $M_k$ when $k$ is small, we will consider approximations to the optimal function $F$ of the form for polynomials $P$.
+By the symmetry of $\sum_{m=1}^kJ_k^{(m)}(F)$ and $I_k(F)$, we restrict our attention to polynomials which are symmetric functions of $t_1,\dotsc,t_k$.
+(If $F$ satisfies $\mathcal{L}_kF=\lambda F$ then $F_\sigma=F(\sigma(t_1),\dots,\sigma(t_k))$ also satisfies this for every permutation $\sigma$ of $t_1,\dots,t_k$.
+Thus the symmetric function which is the average of $F_\sigma$ over all such permutations would satisfy this eigenfunction equation, and so we expect there to be an optimal function which is symmetric.)
 Any such polynomial can be written as a polynomial expression in the power sum polynomials $P_j=\sum_{i=1}^kt_i^j$. \begin{lmm} Let $P_j=\sum_{i=1}^kt_i^j$ denote the $j^{th}$ symmetric power sum polynomial.
 Then we have

 where

 is a polynomial of degree $b$ which depends only on $b$ and $j$. \end{lmm} \begin{proof} We first show by induction on $k$ that

 We consider the integration with respect to $t_1$.
 The limits of integration are $0$ and $1-\sum_{i=2}^kt_i$ for $(t_2,\dotsc,t_k)\in\mathcal{R}_{k-1}$.
 By substituting $v=t_1/(1-\sum_{i=2}^kt_i)$ we find